Amario Cozier-Duberry: Blackburn Rovers (loan)

 Cozier-Duberry joined EFL Championship club Blackburn Rovers on a season-long loan on 30 August 2024.
 He made his debut for Blackburn Rovers in a 3–0 win at Ewood Park versus Bristol City on 14 September, as a 90th minute substitution for Ryan Hedges.
 His first senior goal came during his first senior start two months later on 14 December, slotting the opening goal in a 2–0 victory over Luton Town.
 Cozier-Duberry received Blackburn Rovers' Player of the Match award at the end of this fixture.
 After the season had concluded, he had made 22 league appearances and scored once for Blackburn Rovers through the course of the season.

 Bolton Wanderers (loan)

 Cozier-Duberry joined League One club Bolton Wanderers on a season-long loan on 5 July 2025.
 He made his Bolton Wanderers debut on 3 August, starting for the club in a 2–0 loss versus Stockport County at Edgeley Park.
 His first goal for The Trotters was a last gasp left-footed curled strike versus Sheffield Wednesday in the EFL Cup, tying the game at 3–3 and sending the match to penalties.
 Bolton Wanderers went on to lose 4–2 on penalties.
-He was named EFL League One Player of the Month for October, following two injury-time winners and assisting a further two goals.
+He was named both EFL League One Player of the Month and EFL Young Player of the Month for October, after bagging two assists and scoring two injury-time winners that month.

+Having proved himself as one Bolton's best players, Cozier-Duberry sustained a knee ligament injury during Bolton's 2–1 home win over Leyton Orient on 24 January 2026, being replaced by Cyrus Christie in the 26th minute.

+Cozier-Duberry would return to action over two months later, on 6 April 2026.
+Amario was brought on as a substitute in the 72nd minute of a 2–2 draw in a Greater Manchester derby against geographical and promotion rivals Stockport County.

+The next day, Cozier-Duberry was named as a nominee for EFL League One Young Player of the Season.

+Cozier-Duberry's first start after returning from injury came on 14 April 2026 in a home fixture against Stevenage, another team hoping to secure a place in the play-offs.
+Cozier-Duberry would score twice, playing a crucial role in Bolton winning 5–1, leading him to be awarded man of the match.

+Middlesbrough (loan)

+On 1 September 2026, Cozier-Duberry extended his contract with Brighton until 2029 and joined Middlesbrough on a season-long loan.